Local non-profit created to help migrants during a time of limbo

 “It’s a very holistic program where we are not only addressing the financial needs of the families but also the mental and physical health of the family,” added Telles.

-As the U.S. continues to hear of refugees and other migrants coming to Kansas, Telles hopes to continue and expand the services they provide.
+As the U.S. continues to hear of refugees and other migrants coming to Kansas, Telles hopes to continue expanding services.